(Reviewed July 2025)

 I-829 Petition

 The I-829 petition is filed 21 to 24 months after the investor receives conditional permanent residency in the U.S. through the EB-5 process.
 The I-829 proves that the applicant has met all EB-5 requirements.
 For instance, it must be proved that the required jobs were created, that the investment was sustained, and that the business plan was followed.
-The I-829 is submitted at the end of the two year EB-5 residency period.
-Once approved, the I-829 removes the existing 2 year conditional residency and makes the EB-5 investor a lawful permanent resident of the United States.
-The investor files the petition on behalf of himself and his dependents who will receive ten year green cards upon approval.
-There is a $3,750 filing fee for the I-829 along with an $85 biometric fee.
-It typically takes the USCIS at least 6 months to process I-829 petitions.
+The I-829 is submitted at the end of the two-year EB-5 residency period.
+Once approved, the I-829 removes the existing 2-year conditional residency and makes the EB-5 investor a lawful permanent resident of the United States.
+The investor files the petition on behalf of himself and his dependents who will receive ten-year green cards upon approval.
+The current fee is $9,525, which now includes biometric services.
+It typically takes the USCIS on average 45 months to process I-829 petitions.

 I-924 Application